Guidelines

 - Linted and auto-formatted (

-) - Type hinted (within reason)
+just format) - Type hinted (within reason)

 - Using env files and dotenv for setting environment variables